andrew/node-xbox-controller/Readme.md

 ## Configuring a Third Party Controller

-To configure a third party controller call:
+To configure a third party controller:

     XboxController.configure();